jmtayloruk/fast-light-field/README.md

 # then something has gone wrong that needs fixing.
 See “troubleshooting”, below
 python3 -m pip install --user -r requirements.txt

+# On an Apple M1 silicon platform, you may now need to do a special installation of psutil - see "troubleshooting" below

 # OPTIONAL: if you want GPU support, run this next command
 # Note that the actual cuda library also needs to be installed first (see cuda documentation).
 # This step seems to be awkward, and I have a few possible suggestions under “troubleshooting”, below